A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Supplementary Notes

 \subsubsection{Model interpretability}

-We used the LIME model~\cite{ribeiro2016should} for model interpretation.
-LIME utilizes a trained local surrogate model to explain individual predictions.
-For a black-box model of interest, LIME samples around the instance of interest and collects perturbed instances along with their black-box model predictions.
-A local interpretable model (e.g. linear regression, decision tree) is then trained on this new dataset to approximate the behavior of the black-box model locally.
-Fig.~\ref{figS15} from \cite{ribeiro2016should} shows its working principle, wherein the dashed line is a trained linear model used to explain the black-box model with complex boundaries in the red and blue part of the graph.
-The hyperparameters we set here is to perform 1,000 samples and filter the top 50 contributing features.
-Considering the maximum token length does not exceed 900, this choice is reasonable under the limitation of computational rate, as the training time increases exponentially with the increase of sampling times.
+We used \emph{LIME}~\cite{ribeiro2016should} for model interpretation. \emph{LIME} utilizes a trained local surrogate model to explain individual predictions.
+For a black-box model of interest, \emph{LIME} samples around the instance of interest and collects perturbed instances and their black-box model predictions.
+A local interpretable model (e.g., linear regression, decision tree) is then trained on this new dataset to approximate the behavior of the black-box model locally.
+Fig.~\ref{figS15} from~\cite{ribeiro2016should} shows its working principle, wherein the dashed line is a trained linear model used to explain the black-box model with complex boundaries in the red and blue part of the graph.
+We set hyperparameters to sample 1,000 cases and filter the top 50 contributing features.
+Considering the maximum token length does not exceed 900, this choice is reasonable under the limitation of computational rate, as the training time increases exponentially with increasing sampling times.

 Additionally, we visualized the attention score of the [CLS] (classify) token in the last layer.
-Different attention scores represent the degree of importance that a specific token places on other tokens, with larger attention scores indicating higher importance.
-The classifier processes the value of the last layer's [CLS] token, compressing this 768-dimensional vector into three dimensions.
-Each dimension represents the probability of different categories.
+Different attention scores represent the degree of importance a specific token places on other tokens, with larger attention scores indicating higher importance.
+The classifier processes the value of the last layer [CLS] token, compressing this 768-dimensional vector into three dimensions; each dimension represents the probability of different categories.
 Therefore, calculating the focus on the previous layer assists in interpreting the model.

-\section{Supplementary figures}
+\section{Supplementary Figures}

 \FloatBarrier